ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The value of the N\_S challenge is determined as follows.

-1. If the joining node has provided the Access Token to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S takes the same value of the most recent 'kdcchallenge' parameter received by the joining node from the Group Manager.
+1. If the joining node has provided the access token to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S takes the same value of the most recent 'kdcchallenge' parameter received by the joining node from the Group Manager.
 This can be either the one specified in the Token Transfer Response, or the one possibly specified in a 4.00 (Bad Request) error response to a following Join Request (see {{ssec-join-req-processing}}).

-2. If the provisioning of the Access Token to the Group Manager has relied on the DTLS profile of ACE {{RFC9202}}, and the Access Token was specified:
+2. If the provisioning of the access token to the Group Manager has relied on the DTLS profile of ACE {{RFC9202}}, and the access token was specified:

    - in the "psk_identity" field of the ClientKeyExchange message when using DTLS 1.2 {{RFC6347}}; or